-Apart from the standard synchronization features, Sync 2.2 is able to provide backup of the files stored on your Android-powered device*.
+Apart from the standard synchronization features, Sync is able to provide backup of the files stored on your Android device*.
 This feature may be a real life saver in cases when you need to transfer some valuable files from your mobile device to a desktop computer making sure these files do not get deleted in the course of further synchronization.
 When backup is enabled, even if you delete the backed up files from your mobile device, their copies will remain intact on the computer you’ve backed them up to.
+Same works vice versa: since desktop has Read-only access to the share, no file changes are synced, so deleted files will remain on the phone.

 Although there’s always a specially designated toggle for Camera backup, on Android platforms Sync is able to back up virtually any kind of data: pictures, music, text files, etc.

 Choose the data you wish to back up.
-It could be one of the prompted folders or a folder picked from a custom location:
+It can be one of the prompted folders, else scroll to the bottom and select "Custom" .

 If you have linked devices, you can back up your data to one of them.
 Once you pick a folder Sync will immediately offer a device from the list of available linked devices.

-If you have no linked devices, Copy and/or email the link to backup and deliver if to another device to store the share: tap 'E-mail' or 'Copy' to pick the method how the connection link will be sent.
+If you have no linked devices, Copy and/or email the link to backup and deliver if to another device to store the share.

 On a destination device, click on the link (or paste it into manual connection box) - and the backup process should begin.